 You will need to be willing and committed to attending sessions that are offered as well as trying and practising techniques until you find what works well for you.
 You will need to be prepared to work with us in this way so that you have the best chance of achieving your goals/recovery.

 Overcoming difficulties also depends on how much an individual would like to change.
 Often change can be scary and many young people feel they don’t have the energy or the motivation to change or try different things.
 If you have made the step of asking for help and attending an assessment and are committed to making changes, we will work with you to help you achieve your goals/recovery.

-Anyone can help you get an appointment at Hampshire Specialist CAMHS; the young person, parents or carers, teachers, a health professional (such as a school nurse or GP) or a social worker.
-There’s also a form which can be filled out and emailed to HantsCamhsSpa@nhs.net.
+Anyone can help you get an appointment at Hampshire Specialist CAMHS; you, your parents or carers, your teachers, a health professional (such as a school nurse or GP) or a social worker, using our online referral form which you can complete and submit online.
 You can also call Hampshire CAMHS on 0300 304 0050 (Monday – Friday, 9am-5pm).

 If you are experiencing difficulties, it is really important to talk to those around you so that they can support you with these and with getting the right help and support.